-GRI standard/ /// . /. / / Omission other source Disclosure Location Requirement(s) Omitted Reason Explanation SASB RR-PP-430a.1: Percentage of wood fiber sourced from (1) third-party certified forestlands and percentage to each standard and (2) meeting other fiber sourcing standards and percentage to each standard In São Paulo operations, 65% of the wood received at the mill for pulp production came from forests that have the Forest Certification seal (Cerflor) and 35% are certified by the Program of Endorsement of Forestry Certifications (PEFC).
+GRI standard/ /// . / / / Omission other source Disclosure Location Requirement(s) Omitted Reason Explanation SASB RR-PP-430a.1: Percentage of wood fiber sourced from (1) third-party certified forestlands and percentage to each standard and (2) meeting other fiber sourcing standards and percentage to each standard In São Paulo operations, 65% of the wood received at the mill for pulp production came from forests that have the Forest Certification seal (Cerflor) and 35% are certified by the Program of Endorsement of Forestry Certifications (PEFC).
 In Bahia, this number reaches 60%.
 In the PEFC "controlled" category are 40% of the suppliers of operations in Bahia.
-RR-PP-430a.2: Amount of recycled and recovered fiber procured All of the requirements Not applicable Disclosure referring to the paper sector only Employee hea alth, safety and well-bein g GRI 3: Material Topics 2021 3-3 Management of material topic 61, 66 403-1 -Occupational health and safety management system 61, 67 403-2 - Hazard identification, risk assessment, and incident investigation 62 , 67 403-3 - Occupational health services 66, 67 403-4 - Worker participation, consultation, and communication on occupational health and safety 62 , 67 GRI 403: Occupational 403-5 - Worker training on occupational health and safety 64, 67 Health and Safety 2018 403-6 - Promotion of worker health 66, 67 403-7 - Prevention and mitigation of occupational health and safety impacts directly linked by business relationships 67 403-8 - Workers covered by an occupational health and safety management system 67 403-9 - Work-related injuries 64 , 67 403-10 - Work-related ill health 67
+RR-PP-430a.2: Amount of recycled and recovered fiber procured All of the requirements Not applicable Disclosure referring to the paper sector only Employee hea alth, safety and well-bein g GRI 3: Material Topics 2021 3-3 Management of material topic 61, 66 403-1 -Occupational health and safety management system 61 , 67 403-2 - Hazard identification, risk assessment, and incident investigation 62, 67 403-3 - Occupational health services 66, 67 403-4 - Worker participation, consultation, and communication on occupational health and safety 62 , 67 GRI 403: Occupational 403-5 - Worker training on occupational health and safety 64, 67 Health and Safety 2018 403-6 - Promotion of worker health 66, 67 403-7 - Prevention and mitigation of occupational health and safety impacts directly linked by business relationships 67 403-8 - Workers covered by an occupational health and safety management system 67 403-9 - Work-related injuries 64 , 67 403-10 - Work-related ill health 67

-GRI standard/ Omission other source Disclosure Location Requirement(s) Omitted Reason Explanation Biodiversity GRI 3: Material Topics 2021 3-3 Management of material topic 106 GRI 304 - Biodiversity 2016 304-1 - Operational sites owned, leased, managed in, or adjacent to, protected areas and areas of high biodiversity value outside protected areas 115 304-2 - Significant impacts of activities, products and services on biodiversity 115 304-3 - Habitats protected or restored 115 GRI 304 - Biodiversity 2016 304-4 - IUCN Red List species and national conservation list species with habitats in areas affected by operations 115 Compliance, e ethical conduct, integrity and transparency GRI 3: Material Topics 2021 3-3 Management of material topic 43 / / 205-1 Operations assessed for risks related to corruption 43, 47 GRI 205: Anti-corruption 2016 205-2 Communication and training about anti- corruption policies and procedures 44, 47 205-3 Confirmed incidents of corruption and actions taken 47 GRI 206: Anti- competitive Behavior 2016 206-1 Legal actions for anti-competitive behavior, anti-trust, and monopoly practices All of the requirements Not applicable The theme is managed by Bracell through the Code of Conduct, Code of Ethics for Purchasing and other internal regulations, however, it was not pointed out as material in the stakeholder consultation, carried out in 2022 Human rights in the value chain GRI 3: Material Topics 2021 3-3 Management of material topic 55 7
+CRI etandard/ Omission GRI standard/ other source Disclosure Location Requirement(s) Omitted Reason Explanation Biodiversity GRI 3: Material Topics 2021 3-3 Management of material topic 106 304-1 - Operational sites owned, leased, managed in, or adjacent to, protected areas and areas of high biodiversity value outside protected areas 115 GRI 304 - Biodiversity 304-2 - Significant impacts of activities, products and services on biodiversity 115 2016 304-3 - Habitats protected or restored 115 304-4 - IUCN Red List species and national conservation list species with habitats in areas affected by operations 115 Compliance, e ethical conduct, integrity and transparency GRI 3: Material Topics 2021 3-3 Management of material topic 43 / / assessed 205-1 Operations assessed for risks related to corruption 43, 47 205-2 Communication and training about anti- corruption policies and procedures 44, 47 205-3 Confirmed incidents of corruption and actions taken 47 GRI 205: Anti-corruption 2016 206-1 Legal actions for anti-competitive behavior, anti-trust, and monopoly practices All of the requirements Not applicable The theme is managed by Bracell through the Code of Conduct, Code of Ethics for Purchasing and other internal regulations, however, it was not pointed out as material in the stakeholder consultation, carried out in 2022 Human rights in the value chain GRI 3: Material Topics 2021 3-3 Management of material topic 55